howardbaek/mixture-cure-model-sim/README.md

-I would like to thank Subodh Selukar for his mentorship
+I would like to thank Subodh Selukar for his mentorship as part of the 2020 Fall Directed Reading Program at the University of Washington.